xavsio4/genfacture/README.md

 # genfacture
 Simple page to generate invoices in pdf format.
 It can be used offline and uses Angular and jPdf

 The source code is not very lean but it does the trick.
 It is a proof of concept for a larger project where generating invoices is a feature.

+Just create a folder under your web server un copy the files in it.
+No database is used.
+There is a counter stored in a file.

 ##TODOS
 Clean the code